Car Buying Strategies

 In 2018, the IIHS, short for Insurance Institute for Highway Safety, gave the MINI family its Top Safety Pick award.
 Two years later, the award still sticks.
 The IIHS presented the MINI Hardtop and Convertible with Good ratings for crash protection across the board.

-Reasons Not to Buy a 2020 MINI Convertible – The Cons
+Reasons You May Not Like the 2020 MINI Convertible – The Cons

 1. Cramped Back Row